BernardLerring/Noughts-and-Crosses/README.md

 - My Partner for being my UX companion for the site and for helping test it for me.

 - My mentor for his feedback and encouragement throughout the project.

+- The good people of the CI Slack Channel for help with my code.